-I’ve been working in the IT department for the same company for over a decade now, and having a number of different > roles has given me the opportunity to see technology from different perspectives.
-Video games were taboo back when I > first joined, something only spoken about in hushed tones around the water-cooler and certainly not in conversation with > ‘a girl’; but things are now changing and gaming is discussed more widely in the office. > > This is a big step forward but a number of negatives still remain.
-Being the only female in the room and my role as a > manager give me enough distance to be able to sit back and watch what’s going on around me, and it’s sad to see the > attitudes of some – both gamers and non-gamers alike – still reinforcing the tired old stereotypes.
-Below are the > personalities I’ve come across in my workplace over the years and tips on how to spot them.
+I‘ve been working in the same IT department for a while now, and having several roles has given me the chance to see technology from different perspectives.
+Video games were taboo when I first joined but things are now changing and gaming is more widely discussed in the office.

+This is a big step forward but a number of negatives still remain.
+Being the only female in the room and my role as a manager give me enough distance to be able to sit back and watch what’s going on around me, and it’s sad to see the attitudes of some – both gamers and non-gamers alike – still reinforcing the tired old stereotypes.
+Below are the personalities I’ve come across in my workplace over the years and tips on how to spot them.

 Signs to look out for: This gamer only plays big-budget franchises such as Call of Duty and Grand Theft Auto – anything well-know and featuring masses of weapons and explosions – and never mentions indie releases.
 He turns conversations towards the subjects of achievements or difficult boss battles in order to provide his credibility; and understands that women play games but also thinks they could never be as interested in them as a man is.

 My experience: I remember having a conversation with one such person several years ago shortly after the announcements about the next generation consoles and, even though I told him I’d watched the presentations for myself, he still proceeded to explain everything that happened.
 Maybe a trip to an expo might broaden his horizons by allowing him to see the number of females in attendance and indie games on show; but until then, he’ll keep sneaking in an hour of gaming whenever his girlfriend isn’t around so he has another achievement to brag about.

 Positives: happy to start conversations about video games

 Negatives: doesn’t actually enjoy playing video games